 Often, it’s easy to get swept up into regularly responding to requests with a yes rather than a default no. You may not even recognize your willingness or selflessness as a hindrance.
 Some people are more difficult to refuse than others.
 Who gets you to say “yes” most often?
+Who makes your life the most difficult?
 Your parents?
 Friends?
 Children?
 A painter or contractor?
 A neighbor?

 The quiz helps you clearly see with whom you might need to shore up your boundaries and learn to protect yourself.
 Keep track of how many a, b, c, d’s etc. answers you have.
 The results at the end will tell you with whom your relationships might be unbalanced.

 12 Questions to Pinpoint Who in Your Life is Most Difficult to Refuse:

 1. What are you most likely to say “Yes” to and then regret afterwards?

 a.
 Helping your father set up his WiFi network on Saturday morning

 b.
 Looking over a flurry of texts your friend plans to send her ex-boyfriend

 c.
 Letting your son stay up late on a school night